writethedocs/www/docs/guide/index.rst

 you can read our :doc:`contributing <contributing>` documentation.
 Also feel free to send us any additions in any format to support@writethedocs.org.

-Take a look also at the `guidelines for contributing to the guide <contributing>`_.
+Take a look also at the :doc:`guidelines for contributing to the guide <contributing>`.
 If you have any questions about contributing, you can send them along to guide@writethedocs.org too.